 Paul Newman and Joanne Woodward were recast in the 1958 comedy, Rally ‘Round The Flag, Boys! where both the stars reaffirmed their on-screen chemistry.

-Two years later, the couple were cast together in From The Terrace directed by Mark Robson.
+Two years later, the couple was cast together in From The Terrace directed by Mark Robson.
 Robson’s directorial expertise captured the real-life couple’s acting chemistry in a simple but engaging plot.
 As far as the contemporary critics were concerned, the film was not a masterpiece.
 But for the actors involved, it pushed them into further stardom.

 One advantage they had was the wide popularity they enjoyed.
 This recognition gave them an almost certain measurable success to their movies even if the plot was weak.
 Woodward would later mention that From The Terrace was one of the films she especially liked because of the way she appeared and portrayed her character.

-In 1961, the couple were cast opposite each other in Martin Ritt’s Paris Blues.
+In 1961, the couple was cast opposite each other in Martin Ritt’s Paris Blues.
 The movie was criticized for being underwhelming.
 But critics later acknowledged the effort that went into capturing the jazz culture and music composition in the movie, with TheNew York Times saying it was a must-watch for jazz lovers.

 Woodward also got the opportunity to star with Sidney Poitier and jazz legend Louis Armstrong.
 For Joanne Woodward, it represented her foray into a more unconventional choice of film.
 It showed that she was willing to push the boundaries of artistic expression as an actor and performer.